-Advance degrees are not awarded to students carrying incompletes.
+Advanced degrees are not awarded to students carrying incompletes.
 When a student lifts an incomplete while on leave or during summer, without registering again, the Graduate Division is unaware that they should initiate another degree check.
-Students who are through with coursework but carrying incompletes, must inform Graduate Division when they wish another degree check to be done.
+Students who are through with coursework but carrying incompletes, must inform the Graduate Division when they wish another degree check to be done.

-Second Masters Degree
+Second Master's Degree